IFTTT/ConnectSDK-iOS/readme.md

 ## IFTTT SDK

 IFTTT SDK is a iOS library in Swift that allows your users to activate programmable Connections directly in your app.
+You can find the documentation of the API [here](https://platform.ifttt.com/docs/embedding_applets).

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->